Namania/bank-account-manager/README.md

 ### Admin

-To add categories, you must do it through the admin panel.\
 Do not create any account where the owner is an administrator except the `Bank` one.\
 Do not create transaction from admin panel (if you do, there is no accounts update).\
 Else you can edit all Accounts